MicrosoftDocs/microsoft-365-docs/microsoft-365/frontline/get-up-and-running.md

 ## Manage frontline schedules, time, and attendance

 You can use the Shifts app to create and manage schedules for your team.
-With Shifts, employees can request time off, volunteer for open shifts, and request to swap shifts with coworkers.
+With Shifts, employees can request time off, volunteer for open shifts, request to swap shifts with coworkers, and clock in and out of their shifts.

 To create a schedule in Shifts: